Chart of Accounts Manual

 Within RRCs, DeptIDs can be further organized and grouped for management/reporting purposes.
 In the fiscal tree, there are three levels below the RRC level, and how the levels are used (or if they are used) is determined by the needs of the VP and the RRC.
 RRCs have control over how the nodes at level 4 and below on the fiscal tree are organized.
 The lowest level of management is the DeptID itself.
 Each node on the fiscal tree also represents a ChartField Value Set, which can be used to create reports.

-Nodes on the budget tree are managed by the Budget Office.
-In the budget tree, each level 4 node is identified by a budget-only DeptID beginning with a “Z,” sometimes referred to as the Z-value.
+The budget tree is managed by the Budget Office.
+In the budget tree, each level 4 node is identified by a budget-only DeptID beginning with a “Z,” sometimes referred to as the Z-value or ZDeptID.

 Trees are maintained centrally through the DeptID request and approval process.
 Trees are used for multiple purposes: